Harhsit-Kumar-Patel/PathByte/README.md

 This project was collaboratively developed by:

 - **Harhsit Kumar Patel** – Backend architecture, database design, API development.
-- **Naveen Kumar Sinha** – Frontend development, UI improvements, feature integration.
+- **Naveen Kumar** – Frontend development, UI improvements, feature integration.

 Both contributors equally worked on the design, implementation, and overall development of the PathByte platform.